 2. Crop to shape

+This Google Slides image editing hack is one of our favourites, will soon become a firm favourite in your toolkit.
 This nifty tool allows you to change the shape of your picture to a circle, triangle or star, for example.

 How: To crop your image to a particular shape, click on the arrow next to the Crop image icon, scroll down to Shape and select the shape you want.
 There are lots of shapes, arrows and callout designs to choose from, like the heart example below.